 In 1963, the closest thing to an American band getting to the top of the charts was The Four Seasons, and they were thought of more as a vocal group.
 The only Rock & Roll band with some serious hits was The Beach Boys.
-They had multiple Top 10 hits in ‘63, including “Surfin’ U.S.A.” (#3) and “Surfer Girl” (#7).
+They had multiple Top 10 hit singles in ‘63, including “Surfin’ U.S.A.” (#3) and “Surfer Girl” (#7).

-During 1964, there were plenty of British Invasion bands, but only The Beach Boys with “I Get Around” and The Four Seasons with “Rag Doll” broke through to #1 as American bands.
+During 1964, there were plenty of British bands, but only The Beach Boys with “I Get Around” and The Four Seasons with “Rag Doll” broke through to #1 as American bands.
 Instead, we still had talented, but old fashioned artists like Louis Armstrong and Dean Martin topping the Billboard singles chart.
 That changed the following year.

 The first hit by The Byrds was “Mr. Tamborine Man” (#1) in June of 1965.
 The song was written by folk singer Bob Dylan, but the rock arrangement & 12-string guitar were by Roger McGuinn.
 The Byrds followed up with another #1 hit, “Turn Turn Turn”.
 Folk Rock was the year’s hot new sound.